Izib/PHICOMM_openwrt/README.md

     //If you have many ethernet, add "-s yourip" param to indicate the ip assigned by PHICOMM router.
 Recving "BREED:ABORTED" implies lucky if you use "ncat -v -4u -l 37540" to listen the echo.
 If you are using windows, I packed the ncat.exe, you have to change run.sh to windows bat.

-5. reboot your device
+5. reboot your device(Cannot get ip addr after reboot, try setting a static ip.)

     reboot

 6. Access http://192.168.1.1 to upload you openwrt.bin and flash your new firmware

-Issues:

-If you cannot get ip addr after reboot, try setting a static ip.